 - On Trend: Hot Topics in IP Law This Season

 IP is an invaluable asset, particularly for companies in the fashion and retail industry.
-Anna Dalla Val, Senior Director of International Trademarks at Ralph Lauren Corporation, will join Kelley Drye IP partners Andrea Calvaruso and Michael Zinna, for an informative discussion about a variety of “hot topics” in patent, trademark and copyright law that will help you enforce and protect your company’s rights.
+Anna Dalla Val, vice president, intellectual property counsel at Ralph Lauren Corporation, will join Kelley Drye IP partners Andrea Calvaruso and Michael Zinna, for an informative discussion about a variety of “hot topics” in patent, trademark and copyright law that will help you enforce and protect your company’s rights.
 Subjects include: Best practices for dealing with parasite brands in China; The aftermath of the U.S. Supreme Court’s venue decision in TC Heartland; and Tips for evaluating “parody” claims in trademark enforcement.

 - Work It: Employment Law and Compliance Changes Coming Down the Runway

 For three consecutive years, total EEOC charges have gone up, and employers can expect more activity and changes in the legal and compliance landscape.
-Employment partners Mark Konkel and Kate Visosky will discuss the hottest trends at work in the fashion and retail industries, including salary ban laws, sexual harassment claims, working with underage talent, independent contractor litigation, employee data security and more.
+Employment partner Mark Konkel will discuss the hottest trends at work in the fashion and retail industries, including salary ban laws, sexual harassment claims, working with underage talent, independent contractor litigation, employee data security and more.

 - Managing Legal Fees: Best Practices for In-House Counsel in the Ethics, Management and Recovery of Legal Fees